luyunghsiang/yhluweb/source/index.rst

    :align: right

 Yung-Hsiang Lu is a professor of Electrical and Computer Engineering at Purdue University.
-His research areas include computer vision, embedded systems, cloud computing, and big data.
+He is a University Faculty Scholar of Purdue University.
 He is a fellow of the IEEE (Institute of Electrical and Electronics Engineers), distinguished scientist and distinguished speaker of the ACM (Association for Computing Machinery).
-He helped two teams of students start technology companies and the companies raised more than
-$1.5M.
 Dr. Lu is the inaugural director of Purdue's John Martinson Engineering Entrepreneurial Center.
 In 2019, he received Outstanding VIP-Based Entrepreneur Award from the VIP (Vertically Integrated Projects) Consortium.
+His research areas include computer vision, embedded systems, cloud and mobile computing.

 Dr. Lu has made many `Youtube Videos
 <https://www.youtube.com/c/yunghsianglu/videos>`_ about computer
 programming and career planning.
 In addition to advising `graduate students <https://yhlu.net/research.html#current-graduate-students>`_, Dr. Lu has advised 200 undergraduate students in research projects and taught more than 5,000 students in classrooms.
+He has advised multiple student teams winning business plan competitions; two teams of students started technology companies and raised more than $1.5M.

 Contact Information
 -------------------